-SECTION 2 - MOTION PRACTICE
+SECTION 3 - MOTION PRACTICE

-- 2.1 Form and Content All motions and responses thereto, unless made orally during a hearing or trial, shall be in writing.
+3.1 - Form and Content - All motions and responses thereto, unless made orally during a hearing or trial, shall be in writing.
 All motions shall state with particularity the grounds therefore and the relief sought.
-All motions and responses thereto, except those listed in 2.8, shall cite in the body thereof all authorities relied upon or shall be accompanied by a memorandum of law.
-Copies of reported cases should not be filed in the court file or forwarded to the Court. - 2.2 Summary Judgment Motions Any motion for summary judgment shall contain therein, or by separate statement, a short concise statement of the material facts as to which the moving party contends there is no genuine issue to be tried.
+All motions and responses thereto, except those listed in 3.9, shall cite in the body thereof all authorities relied upon or shall be accompanied by a memorandum of law.
+Copies of reported cases should not be filed in the court file.

+3.2 - Summary Judgment Motions - Any motion for summary judgment shall contain therein, or by separate statement, a short concise statement of the material facts as to which the moving party contends there is no genuine dispute to be tried.
 The statement shall be supplemented by an appendix which shall contain copies of the appropriate affidavit(s), portions of depositions, specific interrogatories and answers thereto, specific admissions, or other document of record relied upon to establish the material fact.
-Citation to the documents contained in the appendix should be provided in the statement of undisputed facts.

-The party opposing a motion for summary judgment shall, likewise, file and serve a response containing a short and concise statement of the material facts as to which it is contended there exists a genuine issue to be tried, with an appendix in the format set forth above.
+The party opposing a motion for summary judgment shall, likewise, file and serve a timely response containing a short and concise statement of the material facts as to which it is contended there exists a genuine issue to be tried, with an appendix in the format set forth above.
 All material facts set forth by the moving party that are not addressed by the statement in opposition will be deemed to be admitted.

-It is generally counterproductive to either party's position to present the court with a large volume of factual materials.
+It is generally counter-productive to either party's position to present the court with a large volume of factual materials.
 Such a filing suggests to the court that the party has not thoroughly analyzed its case or has thoroughly analyzed its case and determined that its position is not well taken.
 A focused presentation which establishes the party's position is much more likely to be persuasive to the court.